situmtech/react-native/README.md

 ## Introduction

 Situm React Native Plugin is a set of utilities that allow any developer to build React Native location based apps using Situm's indoor positioning system.

-Among many other capabilities, apps developed with Situm React Native Plugin will be able to:
+This plugin has two parts:

+- The base SDK, the building blocks that allow you

   * Obtain information related to buildings where Situm's positioning system is already configured: floorplans, points of interest, geotriggered events, etc.

   * Retrieve the location of the smartphone inside these buildings (position, orientation, and floor where the smartphone is).

   * Compute a route from a point A (e.g. where the smartphone is) to a point B (e.g. any point of interest within the building).

   * Trigger notifications when the user enters a certain area.

+- A full featured and easy to integrate React Native component that allows you to:
-* Show a fully featured Wayfinding experience to show your cartography on a map, offer your users point-to-point wayfinging routes, show indoor location, explore Points of interest on your buildings.
+  * show your cartography on a map
+  * show the user location on the map
+  * calculate point-to-point wayfinging routes
+  * explore points of interest on your buildings on the map

 ![Preview of WYF module](https://raw.githubusercontent.com/situmtech/situm-react-native-plugin/feature/merge-wayfinding/docs/assets/preview.jpg)